FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 and that the road was not fit for purpose.
 He added that he had made several

-submissions to the National Roads Authority in this regard.--- 18
+submissions to the National Roads Authority in this regard.
+---
+18

 Councillor Donegan, in seconding the Motion, said that 90% of the traffic